max-mena-SD/ImageHandler/README.md

 - Image processing should be done with the ``` Pillow ``` library in case it is necessary
 - The file ***requirements.txt*** of your environment must be sent

-### Unit tests

-Check that the method that obtains the image does it successfully.
-[Need to extend the description]

 ---

 ## Project setup